Rands Management Glossary

 Offer Letter — A real document handed to a potential new employee, which describes the terms of their employment.
 It’s important to realize that once a candidate has signed their offer letter, your job as a hiring manager is not done.
 They are not an employee until their butt is in their seat.

 Office — The square box where you live.
-The models with doors and windows seem to slowly becoming extinct.
+The models with doors and windows seem to slowly become extinct.
+Thanks to the pandemic, this square box may have moved from headquarters to your house.

 Office of the CEO — The people who surround the CEO to make sure he/she shows up at meetings on time.

-Offsite — A meeting held in a place where the coffee tastes different and there is always fruit.
+Offsite — A meeting held in a place where the coffee tastes different and there are always bowls of fruit.

 Org Chart — A visual representation of who reports to whom.
 Org charts are handy in larger organizations for figuring out who you’re actually dealing with.